conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

 If this is a function, the commit chunk will be passed as the argument and the returned value would be the new commit object.
 This is a handy function if you can't provide a transform stream as an upstream of this one.
 If returns a falsy value this commit is ignored.

+a `raw` object that is originally poured form upstream is attached to `commit`.

 ##### groupBy

 Type: `string` Default: `'type'`